+Freezing Temperature

-Amount of Charge Freezing Temperatur of Electrolyte
+Amount of Charge of Electrolyte

-100% -80F
+100% - 80F

-75% -42F
+75% - 42F

-50% -16F
+50% - 16F

 25% - 2F

 10% + 7F

-Self-discharge of a fully charged power pack is practically non-existent below 40 degrees Fahrenheit, and it can be stored for several months without attention in any temperature less than 40° F when not used.
+Self-discharge of batteries is practically non-existent below +40 degrees Fahrenheit, and they can be stored for several months without attention when not used and in any temperature less than +40F.

-- 4. If stored in a warm area above 40°F, the tractor should be recharged and the water level in the power pack checked and adjusted about once a month. - After storage of more than a few weeks, it is advisable to give the power pack an overnight charge before using.
+- 4. If stored in a warm area above 40F, the tractor should be recharged and the water level in the batteries checked and adjusted about once a month. - 5.
+After storage of more than a few weeks, it is advisable to give batteries an overnight charge before using.